 Freeriders like Jeremy Jones are concerned with charging the mountain in one direction so a forward stance (where both bindings have a positive angle) is preferred.

-5. What about Binding position across the board?
+5. What about setting snowboard binding position across the board?

 Before you screw in the bindings you just need to check there is no overhang with the front of the binding over the toe edge, or the back of the binding over the heel edge.
 With the boot in place there might be a little overhang but not too much otherwise it will drag in the snow.